hrszpuk/odin-ini/README.md

 # odin-ini
-:trex: An Odin package for parsing and serializing INI config files!
+An Odin package for parsing and serializing INI config files!

+### Features
+-